studioplascode/multiplatform-streaming-interactions/README.md

 ## What this project is meant to be:

-This project is meant to become an easy to use, user-friendly tool that should be as close to know streaming-solutions as possible.
+This project is meant to become an easy to use, user-friendly tool that should be as close to known streaming-solutions as possible.
 Everything should be customizable.
 And everything should be open source.

 ## What it is right now